 When to Come In

 In the last weeks of pregnancy, you may not know when you are truly in labor and should come into the medical center.
 Don’t worry.
 If you have any questions, call the Winneshiek Medical Center Obstetrics Department.
 We will contact your health care provider to answer your questions and evaluate your individual situation.
 You can call us anytime day or night.
 If you come to the medical center overnight, please use the Emergency Department entrance for easiest access.

 Who Will Deliver My Baby?

 Family practice physicians provide obstetric care at Winneshiek Medical Center, along with a nurse midwife.
 A physician is paired with the nurse midwife to coordinate your care, and will be available if needed during birth and afterward.
-In the rare case your health care provider is not available when you are ready to deliver, a Mayo Clinic Health System or Gundersen Lutheran – Decorah physician is on call and will attend your birth.
+In the rare case your health care provider is not available when you are ready to deliver, a Mayo Clinic Health System or Gundersen Health System – Decorah physician is on call and will attend your birth.

 If you have a planned or unplanned cesarean section, your family practice physician or midwife will attend the birth along with the general surgeon, who does the cesarean section.

 Pain Management Offered at WMC